AdamGonda/adamgonda.com/_posts/2021-11-21-The-sphere.md

 ---

-Is the whole universe slowly moving towards equilibrium, or the ever-merging entropy will eventually prevail?
+Is the whole universe slowly moving towards equilibrium, or the ever-emerging entropy will eventually prevail?